Stoneman Glaciara Hike

 22:35 hDescription

-Following the success of the Stoneman Glaciara for mountain bikers, here is the Stoneman Glaciara Hike, an exclusive adventure for hikers and trail runners.
+After the success of Stoneman Glaciara for mountain bikers, here is now the Stoneman Glaciara Hike, an exclusive adventure for hiking and trail running enthusiasts.

-It is entirely up to you whether you wish to trail run or hike, and experience the Stoneman Glaciara Hike in one, two or three daily stages.
+Choose to complete the route at your own pace, in trail running mode or walking, and experience the Stoneman Glaciara Hike in one, two, or three daily stages.

-Get the official starter pack and follow the perfectly signposted route for a stunning adventure.
+Get the official starter pack and follow the perfectly marked itinerary for an amazing experience.

 Turn-by-turn directions

-The tour starts in Biel in the Goms valley.
-Climb the Gommer Höhenweg to Bellwald and the Aspi-Titter suspension bridge.
-After crossing the bridge, a steep climb to the crystal-clear waters of Märjelenwang awaits you.
-At Märjelen, you’ll pass below the lake and continue to the Eggishorn, from where you’ll have a magnificent view of the longest river of ice in the Alps, the great Aletsch glacier.
+The route starts in Biel in the Conches valley.
+Gain altitude by following the Gommer Höhenweg trail to Bellwald and the Aspi-Titter suspension bridge.
+After crossing it, a steep climb awaits you to the crystal-clear waters of Märjelenwang.
+Once you reach Märjelen, you pass by the lake and continue to the Eggishorn, where you will have a magnificent view of the longest ice stream in the Alps, the great Aletsch Glacier.

-Immediately afterwards, experience another highlight with the ridge hike from the Eggishorn to the Bettmerhorn and then on to the Moosfluh viewpoints.
-If the ridge is not viable due to weather conditions, there is an equally breathtaking alternative: the northern bypass, which brings you even closer to the icy giants.
+Immediately after, experience another highlight with the ridge hike from the Eggishorn viewpoint to the Bettmerhorn viewpoint, then to Moosfluh.
+If the ridge is impassable due to weather conditions, there is an equally breathtaking alternative: the northern detour, which brings you even closer to the giants of ice.

-Descend to Bettmeralp and continue towards Alpmatten and Martisberg to the holiday resort of Fiesch.
-Here you’ll cross the Rhone, pass the picturesque villages of Ernen and Mühlebach and cross back over the Goms Bridge to the other side.
+You then descend to Bettmeralp, then continue towards Alpmatten and Martisberg until you reach the holiday village of Fiesch.
+There, you cross the Rhône, pass the picturesque villages of Ernen and Mühlebach, and reach the other shore again by crossing the bridge known as Goms-Bridge.

-The ascent to the St. Anne's chapel begins and you’ll walk towards Niederwald, cross the Rhone again before Blitzingen and follow the forest path in the Goms valley to Reckingen.
-Once you have reached Reckingen, return to your starting point in Biel.
+The climb to the Chapel of Saint Anne then begins and you walk towards Niederwald, cross the Rhône again before Blitzingen, and follow the forest path in the Conches valley to Reckingen.
+Once there, return to your starting point in Biel.

-The entire route is perfectly signposted in an anti-clockwise direction.
-You’ll find the Stoneman Hike signs either attached to the local hiking signs or marked on the ground.
+The entire route is perfectly marked in a counterclockwise direction.
+You'll find Stoneman Hike signs either fixed on local hiking signs or marked on the ground.

 Start